7 Most Eco-Friendly Coffee Brewing Methods

 6. Chemex

 The Chemex is a beauty to have on your kitchen counter.
-Not only is it wonderful to look at, nevertheless it makes an amazing coffee and is mostly eco-friendly coffee maker.
+Not only is it ideal to look at, nevertheless it makes an awesome coffee and is mostly eco-friendly coffee maker.
 The smooth coffee you’ll enjoy is less bitter.
 While it may lack a little of body, you’ll enjoy the fact that you’re not being wasteful each morning when enjoying your coffee.

 Pros